Guruprasad20/portfolio/README.md

 ### All The Resources Used in This Website Are from👇:

-Walking Girl Video:<br />
+Tech video:<br />
-Video by cottonbro from Pexels [https://www.pexels.com/@cottonbro]<br />
+Video by from Pexels<br />

 Images:<br />

-### Famous Quotes Used:
+### Quotes Used:
-"Fashion is the armour to survive the reality of everyday life."<br />
--- bill cunningham

-"One is never over-dressed or under-dressed with a Little Black Dress." —Karl Lagerfeld<br />
+"Unleash your imagination with our stunning development."<br />

+"Discover the art of excellence with our Web Design Elevate your expectations" <br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).